brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 ----------------

 I carried a tent and used it whenever possible.
-I slept in shelters 4 nights when tenting wasn't allowed and/or available.
+I slept in shelters 4 nights when tenting wasn't allowed and/or available (no tenting above 2,500 ft is allowed).
 The shelter experience was great and I would encourage everyone to try it at least a few times.
 Yes, there were mice running around, but none bothered me that much.
 Mice are part of living in the woods.

+In my experience the shelters were completely dark/quiet by 8:30 PM.

 Even if you plan to sleep in shelters every night (which is theoretically possible), I would suggest carrying some form of alternate shelter.
 You never know where you're going